 A concussion is a type of brain injury that is caused by a bump, blow or jolt to the head or by a hit to the body that causes the head and brain to move rapidly back and forth.
 This type of sudden movement can cause the brain to bounce around or twist in the skull, which creates chemical changes in the brain sometimes stretching and damaging brain cells.
 While concussions are often described as “mild” brain injuries, it is important to remember that the effects of a concussion can be serious.
 Symptoms of a concussion may include nausea, vomiting, dizziness, blurred vision, memory loss and behavioral changes.

-It is the responsibility of those in charge of youth sports to closely monitor young players for signs of injuries.
+It is the responsibility of those in charge of youth sports to monitor young players for signs of injuries closely.
 Any player who suffers a concussion should not be allowed into the field without adequate rest.
 Players also need to have the right protective equipment on the field – regardless of gender.
-If you or a loved one has suffered a traumatic brain injury as a result of negligence, please contact an experienced California personal injury lawyer who can provide you with more information about pursuing your legal rights.
+If you or a loved one has suffered a traumatic brain injury as a result of negligence, don’t hesitate to get in touch with an experienced California personal injury lawyer who can provide you with more information about pursuing your legal rights.